farizrahman4u/loopgpt/README.md

 A tool inherits from `BaseTool` and you only need to write a docstring to get your tool up and running!

-- `args`: A dictionary describing the tool's arguments and their descriptions.
-- `resp`: A dictionary describing the tool's response and their descriptions.
-- `run`: The tool's main logic.
-It takes the tool's arguments as input and returns the tool's response.

 ```python
 from loopgpt.tools import BaseTool